ketexon/cult-de-poisson-website/readme.md

 ### Projects

-The projects page includes what Cult de Poisson is working on.
+The projects page includes what Culte du Poisson is working on.

 ### Dev Log